imagej/imagej.github.io/_pages/Project_ideas.md

 ## Add a *Bookmark* function to the Script Editor

 Often, it would be very convenient to remember the current cursor position to come back to, after looking around in other parts of the file.
-Maybe {% include key content='Ctrl' %}+{% include key content='B' %} (together with a menu entry), or {% include key content='Ctrl' %}+{% include key content='<digit>' %} are good ways to implement the user interface.
+Maybe {% include key keys='Ctrl|B' %} (together with a menu entry), or {% include key keys='Ctrl|<digit>' %} are good ways to implement the user interface.
 (The code should be similar to the *Goto Line...* function.

 ## Add support for Haskell (via Jaskell) and Tcl (via Jacl)